udayvasoya/Student-Management/README.md

 # Student-Management
-There is a process to enter the games and the coordinator in this project.
+There is a process to enter the student Details and display.